Shinkeys/Shinkeys.github.io/_posts/2025-09-11-slang-guide.md

 #endif
 }
 ```
-Which will print diagnostic messages to the console where error occurs.
-I __strongly__ suggest you to enable it, especially that we've downloaded slang build without sources and as a result unable to debug it properly without building manually.
+This will print diagnostic messages to the console where an error occurs.
+I __strongly__ suggest you enable it, especially since we've downloaded slang build without sources and as a result unable to debug it properly without building it manually.
 A complete ```LoadModule``` method example:
 ```cpp
 slang::IModule* VulkanShader::LoadModule(const fs::path& shaderName)